wp-plugins/text-hover/readme.txt

 Requires at least: 3.0
 Tested up to: 3.2
 Stable tag: 3.1
-Version: 3.1
+Version: 3.1.1

 Add hover text to regular text in posts.
-Handy for providing explanations of names, terms, phrases, and acronyms mentioned in your blog.
+Handy for providing explanations of names, terms, phrases, and acronyms mentioned in posts/pages.

 == Description ==

 Add hover text to regular text in posts.
-Handy for providing explanations of names, terms, phrases, and acronyms mentioned in your blog.
+Handy for providing explanations of names, terms, phrases, and acronyms mentioned in posts/pages.

-Hover text are defined as terms/acronyms/phrasees that you expect to use in your blog posts and the expand text you wish to appear when the visitor hovers their mouse over the term.
+Hover text are defined as terms/acronyms/phrases that you expect to use in your blog posts/pages and the expand text you wish to appear when the visitor hovers their mouse over the term.
 The admin options form for the plugin explains the format, which is quite simple.
 An example of which is shown here :

 `WP => WordPress
 Matt => Matt Mullenweg
 The Scooby Shack => the bar where the gang hangs out`

-**Note:** This is not the same as my [Text Replace](http://wordpress.org/extend/plugins/text-replace) plugin, which defines terms or phrases that you want replaced by replacement text when displayed on your blog.
+**Note:** This is not the same as my [Text Replace](http://wordpress.org/extend/plugins/text-replace) plugin, which defines terms or phrases that you want replaced by replacement text when displayed on your site.
 Text Hover instead adds the hover text as additional information for when visitors hover over the term, which is otherwise displayed in the post as you typed it.

 Links: [Plugin Homepage](http://coffee2code.com/wp-plugins/text-hover/) | [Author Homepage](http://coffee2code.com)